quantgirluk/quantgirluk.github.io/quantgirl/content/project/aleatory/index.md

 ---
 title: "aleatory"
-subtitle: ""
+subtitle: "A Python library for simulating and visualising stochastic processes"
-excerpt: "Aleatory (/ˈeɪliətəri/) is a Python library for simulating and visualising stochastic processes."
+excerpt: "📦 Python library for Stochastic Processes Simulation and Visualisation.
+Covers more than 24 stochastic processes."
 date: 2023-01-01
 author: "D. Santiago"
 featured: true